 To an extent Pope Francis is guilty as charged.
 In Amoris Laetitia he puts a heavy emphasis on what he calls “the logic of pastoral mercy”.
 He doesn’t disregard the “evangelical ideal”, of course, and he opposes relativism, but where he lays his stress is on “the weight of mitigating circumstances” and the need to make room for “the Lord’s mercy”.
 Of course this complicates things.
 Pope Francis acknowledges those who prefer “a more rigorous pastoral care which leaves no room for confusion”, but he doesn’t share their concern.
 Christ, he believes, does not want us to seek shelter from the “maelstrom of human misfortune”.
 Instead he wants us to “enter into the reality of other people’s lives”, and when we do so our own lives become “wonderfully complicated”.
 In effect the pope is saying that charity is more important than clarity.
 Charity is the greatest of the virtues; clarity, on the other hand, if it obscures the complexity of the truth, is no virtue at all.
 It is a false friend.

 The Pope may welcome the lives of the faithful becoming “wonderfully complicated”.
-For his critics, though, it is quite another business for Church doctrines to become complicated, and they don’t see this as quite so wonderful.
+For his critics, though, it is a very different business for Church doctrines to become complicated, and they don’t see this as quite so wonderful.
 Maybe they should, though.
 It is the true, but less often told, story of their Church.